Skip to content

 80%

-Service infrastructure generatedEntities, commands, queries, events, API contracts (OpenAPI + gRPC), and the repository pipeline.
+Service infrastructure generatedEntities, commands, queries, events, the Domain API, and the repository pipeline.
 Per service, in minutes.

 3x